alx/blogsfera/wp-content/plugins/Cimy_User_Extra_Fields/README.txt

 KNOWN BUGS/BEHAVIORS:
 - if you add too many fields in the "A&U Extended" menu they will go out of frame
-- if you add too many fields in the registration form you will go out of frame, but in this particular case it's a WordPress limitation; to workaround this you have to modify yourself file [wordpress dir]/wp-admin/images/login-bkg-tile.gif extending its height (by default is only 700 pixels) or you can use one provided by me in the package with these height: 1000, 1500, 2000 or 5000 pixels note that if height is bigger than necessary it's automatically cut, so probably choosing the biggest one is the right solution
 - some rules are applied only during registration (apart editable and visibility rules and max length for text and password fields only)
 - registration date cannot be modified